mmistakes/minimal-mistakes/_posts/2024-06-11-neural-programs.md

 We demonstrate that ISED achieves similar, and often better, accuracy compared to the baselines.
 ISED also learns in a more data- and sample-efficient manner compared to the baselines.

-For more details about our method and experiments, see our [paper](https://arxiv.org) and [code](https://github.com/alaiasolkobreslin/ISED/tree/v1.0.0).
+For more details about our method and experiments, see our [paper](https://arxiv.org/abs/2406.06246) and [code](https://github.com/alaiasolkobreslin/ISED/tree/v1.0.0).

 ### Citation
 ```
 @article{solkobreslin2024neuralprograms,
   title={Data-Efficient Learning with Neural Programs},
   author={Solko-Breslin, Alaia and Choi, Seewon and Li, Ziyang and Velingker, Neelay and Alur, Rajeev and Naik, Mayur and Wong, Eric},
-  journal={arXiv preprint arXiv:},
+  journal={arXiv preprint arXiv:2406.06246},
   year={2024}
 }
 ```